zenecture/neuroflow/README.md

 ae.train(xs, xs)
 ```

-For instance, here we have a simple AutoEncoder `ae`, it learns the identity, and we are interested
-in the 5-dimensional activation from the second bottleneck layer to produce a compressed version of the input.
+It learns the input identity, but we are interested in the 5-dimensional activation from the second bottleneck layer to produce a compressed version of the input.

 ```scala
 val focused = ae Ω Dense(5, Linear)